yasin2343jaberynsar/OpenMTS/README.md

 Tiny models.
 CPU-only.
 Fully offline.
 One simple API.

 No GPU.
 No CUDA.
 No cloud.
-No 100MB downloads.

 ---